Chapter 2. GSA's Social Media Landscape

 - Social Media Account Verification Tool – At this GSA-managed registry (available in English and Spanish), anyone can confirm the validity of a variety of government social media accounts.

-At gsa.gov/socialmedia you can learn all about how we are using Facebook, Instagram, Twitter, Flickr, Pinterest and more to connect to customers and share ideas and information, which helps us to better serve the public and fulfill our mission.
+At gsa.gov/socialmedia you can learn all about how we are using Facebook, Instagram, Twitter, Flickr, Pinterest and more to connect with customers and share ideas and information, to help us better serve the public and fulfill our mission.